199ocero/mailifyflow/README.md

 # MailifyFlow

-An email marketing tool built on top of Laravel, FilamentPHP, and Maizzle.
+An email marketing tool built on top of Laravel, FilamentPHP, Maizzle, and Amazon SES.

 ## Acknowledgements